sharonyun11/study-saturdays/w2/README.md

 ### Details

 	- Necessary Models:
 		- Student
 		- Test

 	- Necessary routes:

 		- Get all students

-		- Get all test scores
+		- Get one student

+		- Create new student

-		- Update student name
+		- Delete a student

-		- Update test score
+		- Get all tests

-		- Get mean test score by student ID
+		- Get one test

-		- Get top scoring student
+		- Create a test, belonging to a student

-		- Delete Student

-		- Delete Score
+		- Delete a test

-		- Add Student

-		- Add Score